sktime/sktime/docs/source/api_reference/data_format.rst

     However, if you run into an inconsistency that isn't already taken care of, kindly consider opening an `issue`_.

+Here is a list of string identifiers along with their descriptions:

 .. list-table::
     :widths: 10 40 30 20